Chronic Cardio: Are You Wasting Your Time?

-For example, the fatigue and hypertrophy (enlargement) we feel in our muscles during, as Sisson describes, a bicep curl is obvious.
+As an example, the fatigue and hypertrophy (enlargement) we feel in our muscles during, as Sisson describes, a bicep curl, is obvious.

 We know for ourselves when we’ve reached our limit.
 We feel sore and incapable of continuing, and pushing past this point raises the likelihood of tearing a muscle.

 But, unless you’re having a heart attack, your heart does not feel this same soreness or pain.
 The heart is a cardiac muscle, meaning it is incapable of tearing (like a bicep can with overuse.)
 In fact, the heart undergoes hypertrophy without us even knowing about it, and enlarges/thickens when overused.

 This heart thickening, when pushed to extreme levels, can induce atrial fibrillation (AF) which is a type of arrhythmia – meaning the heart beats fast and irregularly.